 THE LATEST REPORT by a global hotel intelligence firm has found out that the U.S. hotel construction pipeline was down slightly in the third quarter of this year.

-The number of hotels under construction in the U.S. stands at 5,282 projects/655,026 rooms, down 7 percent by projects and 6 percent by rooms in the third quarter, year-over-year, said the latest U.S. hotel construction pipeline trend report by Lodging Econometrics.
+The total number of hotels in the U.S. pipeline stands at 5,282 projects with 655,026 rooms, down 7 percent by projects and 6 percent by rooms in the third quarter, year-over-year, said the latest U.S. hotel construction pipeline trend report by Lodging Econometrics.

 According to the report, projects currently under construction stand at 1,610 with 216,136 rooms, down 7 percent by projects and 8percent by rooms, respectively, when compared to last year.